 Join the Partner Program or Advisory Board

-BYU Computer Science seeks to foster synergistic relationships with corporate leaders through its Advisory Board and Preferred Partner Program.
+BYU Computer Science seeks to foster synergistic relationships with corporate leaders through its Advisory Board and Sponsor a Capstone program.
 These opportunities create real-world experiences for professional development and give access to the discipline's brightest young minds.
 Program partners and board members have access to our students to evaluate potential employees, and they are able to contribute to technology education in the program.
-Here are just some of the benefits to joining the Preferred Partner Program or Advisory Board.
+Here are just some of the benefits to joining the Advisory Board or the Sponsor a Capstone program.

 - Career Fairs